tomcarman/sf-metadata-linter/README.md

 ## Config

-Configuring which rules run, their level, and other options, is managed via a config file thats passed into the linter when executing.
+Configuring which rules run, their level and other options, is managed via a config file that is passed into the linter when executing.

 An example config file is available in this repo: https://github.com/tomcarman/sf-metadata-linter/blob/main/example/config.yaml